|Title:||Recruiting Coordinator, Assistant Head Coach (RB)|

-Derrick Lett completed coaching RB for his thrid year as a part of the Yale staff.
-A former collegiate receiver who won two Bowl games and went on to coach at Tennessee, joined the Yale staff as its running backs coach in July of 2015.
-In 2017 He coached 2 All-Ivy running backs, Deshawn Salter and Zane Dudek (All-American, Ivy Rookie of Year), who helped pave the way for the team winning the Ivy League Championship.
+Derrick Lett has coached running backs the last three season at Yale.
+A former collegiate receiver who won two Bowl games and went on to coach at Tennessee, he joined the Yale staff in July of 2015.
+In 2017 he coached two All-Ivy running backs, Deshawn Salter and Zane Dudek (All-American, Ivy Rookie of Year), who helped pave the way for the team winning the Ivy League Championship.

 Prior to his time at Tennessee, Lett spent four years as an assistant at Bowling Green High School.
 He was in charge of the secondary his first two years before becoming the passing game coordinator, primarily in charge of quarterbacks and wide receivers.
 He implemented a new offense that more than doubled passing production, helping three of his players earn college scholarships.
 In addition to his coaching duties with football, he also coached the varsity track team.

 A four-year letter winner at Bowling Green University from 2001-05, Lett appeared in 49 consecutive games, helping the Falcons to two Bowl wins, and at one point, a no. 16 ranking in the country.
 He was part of a wide receiver corps that ranked third in the country by Athlon Sports, as well as an offense that finished fourth in the nation in scoring.

 Lett, who earned the school’s Coaches Award, graduated with a Bachelor of Science in Business Administration in 2006.

 He and his wife, Andi Lett, have two daughters, Jaela, and Alise, and live in Branford.